The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing: Introduction

 \section{Introduction}

-In today's data-driven economy, a large number of potentially sensitive datasets are collected, shared, and released, including demographic~\cite{uscensus}, behavioral~\cite{tfl}, and medical~\cite{nhs} data.
-Alas, this comes with inherent privacy risks that are difficult to mitigate in practice~\cite{sweeney2000simple,narayanan2008robust}.
-In this context, Differential Privacy (DP)~\cite{dwork2006calibrating} provides a robust mathematical framework offering formal privacy guarantees.
+Aiming to mitigate the privacy risks stemming from sharing or releasing sensitive datasets~\cite{sweeney2000simple,narayanan2008robust}, Differential Privacy (DP)~\cite{dwork2006calibrating} provides a robust mathematical framework offering formal privacy guarantees.
 More precisely, DP bounds the impact that any single user can have on the output of a data release.
 In recent years, DP techniques have been deployed in both the public and private sectors.
-High-profile examples include the 2020 US Census release~\cite{abowd2022tda}, Apple's local DP system for learning user preferences~\cite{apple2017learning}, Google's next-word prediction models~\cite{mcmahan2022federated}, and Microsoft's synthetic data release with the UN's International Organization for Migration~\cite{microsoftiom}.
-(For a comprehensive and up-to-date list of real-world DP deployments, we refer the reader to~\cite{damien}.)
+High-profile examples include the 2020 US Census release~\cite{abowd2022tda}, Apple's local DP system for learning user preferences~\cite{apple2017learning}, Google's next-word prediction models~\cite{mcmahan2022federated}, and Microsoft's synthetic data release with the UN's International Organization for Migration~\cite{microsoftiom}. \footnote{Refer to \url{https://desfontain.es/blog/real-world-differential-privacy.html} for a comprehensive list of real-world DP deployments.}

 \descr{DP Auditing.} In practice, implementing differentially private algorithms correctly can be quite challenging.
 In the presence of incorrect implementations and/or bugs, the guarantees provided by DP can be severely degraded~\cite{nasr2023tight,annamalai2024shuffle} or completely compromised~\cite{tramer2022debugging,prngreuse}, resulting in the unintended leakage of sensitive user data.
 This has prompted extensive research on verifying whether DP's theoretical guarantees are met in practice~\cite{ding2018detecting,bichsel2021dp,jagielski2020auditing,nasr2023tight,lokna2023group,annamalai2024what,steinke2023privacy,xiang2025privacy}, a process known as {\em DP auditing}~\cite{kashyap2013testing}.
 As outlined in Figure~\ref{fig:overview_audit}, this involves conducting experiments on a mechanism's implementation, analyzing its outputs, and comparing against the theoretical guarantees of the mechanism's \emph{specification}.